Meteor-Community-Packages/meteor-autoform/README.md

 });
 ```

-Note the call to `checkSchema()`, which will throw an error if doc doesn't
+Note the call to `check()`, which will throw an error if doc doesn't
-match the schema. **To reiterate, you must call `checkSchema()` in the method or perform your
+match the schema. **To reiterate, you must call `check()` in the method or perform your
-own validation since a user could bypass the client side validation.**
+own validation since a user could bypass the client side validation.** You do
+not have to do any of your own validation with Collection2 inserts or updates,
+but you do have to call `check()` on the server when submitting to a Meteor method.

 ## Callbacks